alair-aurea/ansible-scripts/README.md

 4. Execute `ansible-playbook -i inventories/base.inventory -e HOSTS=local playbooks/base.yml` or use the `.inventory` file you created.
 Use the appropriate value in the `HOSTS` variable to select the intended host definition.

-## Example of inventory file for linux target machine
+## Example of inventory file for linux local target machine

 ```
 [local]